Syria offers Aleppo truce as rebels argue over talks

 The conflict has spilled over Syria's borders.
 Rocket fire into the Lebanese border town of Arsal killed at least seven people on Friday, Lebanon's state news agency said, in one of several such salvoes to hit towns near Syria.

-(Additional reporting by Alexander Dziadosz, Dominic Evans and Erika Solomon in Beirut, Rami Bleibel in Hermel, Lebanon, Lesley Wroughton in Washington, Tom Miles and Stephanie Nebehay in Geneva and Jonathan Saul in London; Writing by Alastair Macdonald; Editing by Giles Elgood and Philippa Fletcher)
+(Additional reporting by Alexander Dziadosz, Dominic Evans and Erika Solomon in Beirut, Rami Bleibel in Hermel, Lebanon, Lesley Wroughton in Washington, Tom Miles and Stephanie Nebehay in Geneva and Jonathan Saul in London; Writing by Alastair Macdonald; Editing by Giles Elgood)